denyago/denyago.name/RCloneLocal-for-Denys/index.md

 ## Terms of Service

-There are no promises of anything from me or https://rclone.org/.
+There are no promises of anything from me.
-I'm not responsible for [RClone app]https://rclone.org/).
+I'm not responsible for [RClone app](https://rclone.org/).